The statue of the Pope in Sala degli Orazi e dei Curiazi at Palazzo dei Conservatori and detail of the stole

 some of the Baroque masterpieces one can see

 Three bees are the symbol of this Pope and can be seen on many monuments of Rome.
-But the Barberini had another symbol which does not show on their coat of arms: the Sun (as you can see in the picture which shows the stole of the Pope on his statue by Gian Lorenzo Bernini once in Palazzo Senatorio, now in Palazzo dei Conservatori.
+But the Barberini had another symbol which does not show on their coat of arms: the Sun, as you can see on the statue of the Pope by Bernini once in Palazzo Senatorio, now in Palazzo dei Conservatori.

 Sometimes the bees were destroyed by enemies of the Barberini family or in general of the Pope, while the Sun was spared.
 So when going around in Rome, remember that the suns you see do not represent Helios and have no pagan origin!